TypeScript OSDK migration guide (1.x to 2.0)

 2. Instantiate a new TypeScript OSDK 2.0 client.

-4. Modify your project’s action calls.
-Apart from syntax, the major change here is updating code that may be looking at validation or action edit responses.
+4. Modify your project’s Action calls.
+Apart from syntax, the major change here is updating code that may be looking at validation or Action edit responses.

 5. Migrate object types.

 1. Conduct a thorough review of how OSDK object types are used within your code.
-Review the steps at the beginning of the objects section of this page to understand the transition and determine the necessary steps.

 2. Next, review your OSDK usage and modify object loads to use the new client.
 Follow the steps in the objects syntax translation section and note any changes in property types.